 Exercise a high degree of caution in the former Yugoslav Republic of Macedonia.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources for possible new security threats or other changes to local conditions.
 Follow the instructions of local authorities.

-- Political tensions have been high.
-Some recent protests have turned violent in the capital Skopje and other major cities.
+- Some protests have turned violent in the capital Skopje and other major cities.
 Avoid political rallies, demonstrations and large crowds as they may turn violent.
 See

 - Exercise particular caution in the region bordering Kosovo, including adjacent areas of southern Serbia, because of the possibility of civil unrest and inter-ethnic violence.
 See

 - Enhanced border controls are in place in the municipalities of Gevgelija (bordering Greece) and Kumanovo (bordering Serbia) in response to a significant influx of asylum seekers and refugees.
 See

 - The former Yugoslav Republic of Macedonia experiences earthquakes.
-There have been several recent earthquakes near Ohrid in the south of the country.
 See

-- If you have Macedonian heritage, you may be eligible for citizenship of the former Yugoslav Republic of Macedonia and may face a legal requirement after arrival to get a passport of that country.
+- If you have Macedonian heritage, you may be eligible for citizenship of the former Yugoslav Republic of Macedonia.
+You may face a legal requirement after arrival to get a passport of that country.
 Get up-to-date advice on exit and entry conditions before you travel.
 See